BradWBeer/valentine/README.md

 * You can build the bindings.
 You will need SWIG and g++.

-* The CLOS file doesn't work yet.
+* The CLOS interface doesn't work yet.
 There are problems with package locks and methods with different numbers of arguments.

 ## To build: